adityanair239/basic-linux-commands-gui/README.md

 # Basic-Linux-Commands-GUI
-A GUI for running the basic linux commands withoutt having to write it on the command prompt made using Python Tkinter Library
+A GUI for running the basic linux commands without having to write it on the command prompt made using Python Tkinter Library

 WORKS ONLY ON LINUX